vickyliau/fusiondetection/writeup.md

 # 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?

-## unable to detect farther scence, beyond nearby cars
+## unable to detect farther scene, beyond nearby cars

-## unable to anticipate the cars from the back beforehand
+## unable to anticipate the vehicles from the back beforehand

 # 4. Can you think of ways to improve your tracking results in the future?

-## Test more scenes for different weather conditions in LIDAR and image to adjust tracking setting
+## Test more scenes for different weather conditions in LIDAR and image to adjust tracking settings

 ## Optimize thresholds by hyperparameter tuning